-4 Money Tricks Doctors Can Use to Pay Down Student Loans Faster in 2017
+4 Money Tricks Doctors Can Use to Pay Down Student Loans Faster

 It’s no secret that the average doctor is saddled with tons of student loan debt when starting practice.
 In fact, according to the Association of American Medical Colleges, the average doctor graduates medical school with $190,000 in student loans—6x the national average.

 Having a strategy to quickly and efficiently pay down your student loans is critical to long-term financial success, so we’ve put together a few personal finance tips and tricks for doctors to help them pay down student loans faster in 2017.
 These tips are relevant to all doctors, regardless of specialty or income.

 1. Put less than 20% down when purchasing a house

 Between undergrad, med school, and residency, most doctors have spent a significant amount of time paying rent, and are itching to build up equity in a house.
 You may think you need to put the traditional 20% down on a home to avoid paying mortgage insurance, but many lenders offer mortgages with more flexible down payment requirements and no borrower-paid mortgage insurance—such as SoFi, where your down payment on a mortgage up to $3 million can be as low as 10%, with no borrower-paid mortgage insurance (PMI).

 These niche mortgage products, often called doctor loans, are available to physicians, dentists and other healthcare professionals that may not qualify for a conventional mortgage due to a high amount of student loan debt.